 Therefore, if beginning a successful college student is your goal start by creating a daily routine for college.

 Your morning routine and night routine don’t need to be glamorous.
-In fact, it just needs to keeps to be good enough to help keep you complete tasks like assignments on time.
+In fact, it just needs to be good enough to help keep you complete tasks like assignments on time.